pressbooks/docs/_pages/pressbooks-lti-provider.md

 - **LTI2 Registration Whitelist**: whitelisted domains for automatic registration
 - **Sensible defaults:** default configuration for book-level settings.
 These defaults can be overridden at the book level:
+    - **Allow books to override...**: option to enable or disable book settings to override the network defaults
     - **Map [Administrator/Staff/Learner] to the following Pressbooks role**: default mapping of LMS user role to Pressbooks user role when the LMS triggers the creation of a new user.
 (These can be overridden at the book level.)
     - **Appearance**: whether or not to include navigation elements when embedding Pressbooks content in the LMS.
-- **Common Cartridge version**: Default Common Cartridge version for CC exports.
+- **Common Cartridge version**: Default Common Cartridge version shown in the exports page for CC exports.
 Can be overridden at the book level.

 <a href="https://pressbooks.org/app/uploads/sites/2/2018/07/ltiNetworkSettings.png"><img class="aligncenter wp-image-557 size-large" src="https://pressbooks.org/app/uploads/sites/2/2018/07/ltiNetworkSettings-846x1024.png" alt="Screenshot of LTI network settings page" width="840" height="1017" /></a>